harrysolovay/state-mint/README.md

-## FAQ (or infrequently / never yet asked)
+## FAQ

-### How can I use `setState` without extending another class where `setState` is defined?
+**Q)** How can I use `setState` in my store without extending another class where `setState` is defined?<br />

-Before your store is constructed, the `setState` method is attached to the class prototype.
+**A)** Before `mint` constructors your store, the `setState` method is attached to the class prototype (precompiled, it defines a new class that extends yours).
+Although your class doesn't have a setState method upon its initial definition, it will upon runtime.

-### But, is it slow to attach the `setState` method to each store class prototype?

-No, quite the oposite actually.
-When you inherit from a class with a pre-defined method, the inheritence chain (contrary to what you might think) is not precompiled.
-This means that inheriting will result in a series of checks helper and functions being executed at runtime.
-It's lighter to attach the `setState` method.

-### Why does it use React's Context API?
+**Q)** Why doesn't it use React's Context API?<br />

-For the sake of not overestimating my foresight.
-Athough I might soon ditch the Context API, therefore making this library work in projects using a version of React below 16.3, as well as for non-react projects!

-### What's next?

-I want to create a `babel-plugin-state-mint` package that allows you to use statemint with even less code.
-You would decorate your store class, which would make it available to your components.
-Within a component, you could simply reference `this.props.stores.storeName` or `props.stores.storeName`, and the plugin would (behind the scenes) 'mint' the component with the storeKeys that it referenced.
-It would also find the lowest-level node that contains all store-referencing components, and 'mint' it with all of the decorated stores.
-I want 'mint' to be the only export ever needed from the `state-mint` package.
+**A)** While React@^16.3 Context is polyfilled for older versions or react, I wanted State Mint to work without the version or peer dependency.
+Plus, using React Context would be overkill.
+Context Providers rerender all children upon any state change (no faster paints).
+By saving a given store's subscriber components' references, the door is open to more customization of behavior.

 ## LICENSE